Contingencyplana/toyfoundry_ai_0/planning/daylands_and_nightlands.md

 | **Entropy falls below 0.5** | Nightland → Dayland | Renewal begins; joy and coherence return. |
 | **Entropy stabilises near 0.5** | Twilight | The hinge of transformation — where balance births innovation. |

-**Twilight** is sacred: a liminal zone where even shadow learns to sing.
+**Twilight** is sacred: a liminal zone where even Shadow learns to sing.

 ---